fortunejs/fortune/README.md

 *This is the core module.
 Additional features such as networking (HTTP, WebSocket), database adapters, serialization formats are listed in the [plugins page](http://fortune.js.org/plugins).*

-## Motivation

-Databases implement disparate sets of features, Fortune.js provides common functionality that may not be implemented by the underlying database.
-The abstraction layer that Fortune.js provides can be extended to network protocols, as HTTP and WebSocket can be exposed using the same application code, using any serialization format.

-There is a misconception that database abstractions are for porting application code to use another database, which rarely is the case.
-However, this is particularly useful for writing applications that can run anywhere, such as on a server or a client where different databases may be a necessity.

 ## Usage

 Only record type definitions need to be provided.
 These definitions describe what data types may belong on a record and what relationships they may have, for which Fortune.js does inverse updates and maintains referential integrity.
 Here's an example of a basic micro-blogging service: